Jud1th1/scription-site/README.md

 ## Challenge 4 - Content Rotator

 - Add the content rotator for the client quotes for this challenge.
 You will need to add more markup for the additional quotes, which are provided in snippets
-- Modify the script so that it is rotating the blockquptes instead of the paragraphs
+- Modify the script so that it is rotating the block quotes instead of the paragraphs
 - Add these two rules to the stylesheet in the listen section

 ```